DuendeInexistente/Cirque/ShortStories/post.md

 ————————————————————————
 ------------------------

-Shemosh sat on the edge of his ***crew’s***[FIXME] barge grumpily -his long cape resting on the boards nearby- wanting to not be seen.
+Shemosh sat on the edge of his troupe’s barge grumpily -his long cape resting on the boards nearby- wanting to not be seen.
 The already abundant scars on his skin had new additions now, several small burns and purples and a caved in head that he knew would be noticeable for at least a month after it got better, and the corners of his mouth hurt slightly.

 But wishes seldom come true by sheer force of want -something every triton was familiar with- and sooner than later one of his people ‘sneaked’ in behind him and passed his legs suddenly across his shoulders hugging him tightly, and pressed their cheeks together, “Was it bad?”